 Trees, plants and fungi

-Great Hurst Wood, Little Hurst Woods and Downs View Wood are ancient woodland with ash, oak, beech and sweet chestnut trees, and Great Hurst Wood has an excellent bluebell display in spring.
+Visit the ancient woodland of Great Hurst Wood, Little Hurst Woods and Downs View Wood to admire the ash, oak, beech and sweet chestnut trees.

-Round Wood is mainly hazel coppice and elder with a rich ground flora, including early purple orchids which grow by the paths.
-Gillettes Wood is mainly ash, cherry and oak.
+Round Wood is mainly hazel coppice and elder with a rich variety of delicate wildflowers, including lesser celandine and pyramidal orchid.
+In Gillettes Wood, you'll mostly find towering ash, cherry and oak trees.

-Langley Vale Wood is home to a wide range of rare arable plant species which are of national and international importance.
+Langley Vale Wood also shelters a wide range of rare arable plant species which are of national and international importance.
 Some of the species found include red hemp-nettle, night-flowering catchfly and ground pine.

 Look out for: